kibshh/smart-home-firmware/drivers/rmt/README.md

 - **Thread-safe operations** with per-channel mutex protection
 - **Multi-instance support** with context-aware APIs
+- **Channel allocation protection** prevents multiple contexts from using the same RMT channel
 - **Pre-allocated buffers** (no dynamic allocation during operation)
 - **Configurable queue depths** for TX and RX operations
 - **Carrier modulation** support for IR transmission